Welcome to University College Dublin.

 Please note: students attending the UCD Michael Smurfit Graduate Business School will be advised by their Programme Manager where and when they can collect their card.

 Your UCD Connect account gives you access to unlimited email and Google Drive combined storage, an integrated Google calendar, Google+, eLearning resources, software and much more.
-If you have a smart phone you can download the free app “UCD Mobile” with a campus map, library catalogue search, directory search, access to Blackboard mobile learn and UCD news.
+If you have a smart phone you can download the free app “UCD Mobile” with a campus map, library catalogue search, directory search, access to Brightspace mobile learn and UCD news.
 For an overview of the IT services available and solutions to common queries visit: www.ucd.ie/it, or drop into one of two IT Centres on campus.
+For helpful hints and tips, you can also check the Student IT Guide.

 For research related IT queries regarding hosting and other research specific requirements please visit: http://www.ucd.ie/itservices/ourservices/researchit/